Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 BAVARIA

 Germany’s largest state, Bavaria, lies in the southeastern corner of the country.
 Bounded by Austria to the south and southeast, Saxony and Thuringia to the north, the Czech Republic to the east, and Hessen and Baden-Wurttemberg to the west, Bavaria offers a serene and relaxing break.
-This region is a popular tourist destination, filled with spectacular snow-capped mountain peaks, bright blue skies, rolling hills, medieval towns, vibrant cities, crystal clear lakes, mysterious forests, and friendly hospitality.
+This region is a popular tourist destination, featuring spectacular snow-capped mountain peaks, bright blue skies, rolling hills, medieval towns, vibrant cities, crystal-clear lakes, mysterious forests, and a warm welcome.
 Blessed with nature, Bavaria boasts the most scenic landscapes in Germany.

 10. Regensburg